 I don’t know about you but I feared canning would be an overwhelming, messy and an exhausting task….and it was the first time.
 But I figured out the 3 Basic Steps to Canning Tomatoes…it could be pleasurable and rewarding!

 Methods of canning:

-- Water bath caner or large stockpot (both for processing the canning jars)
+- Water bath canner or large stockpot (both for processing the canning jars)

-- a canning jar rack (see picture above) or round rack to keep jars off bottom of pot
+- a canning jar rack (see picture above) or round rack to keep jars off the bottom of the pot

 - canning jars (pints (2 cups) and/or quarts (4 cups)